-We've created over 50 original songs sung by a variety of very talented singers in a variety of genres.
+We've created over 150 original songs sung by a variety of very talented singers in a variety of genres.
 They can be played in Band-in-a-Box and are great for experimenting with different styles.
-The songs are saved in the following folders.
+The songs are saved in the Artist Performance Set 11 to Artist Performance Set 16 subfolders in Band-in-a-Box/Artist Performance Sets.

-Let's load a song called "Emmaline 100 country male C goldrsh.MGU" from the Applications/Band-in-a-Box/Artist Performance Sets/Artist Performance Set 12 - Songs with Vocals volume 2 folder.
+Let's load a song called "Emmaline 100 country male C \goldrsh.MGU" from the Applications/Band-in-a-Box/Artist Performance Sets/Artist Performance Set 12 - Songs with Vocals volume 2 folder.
 This song has great leading and background vocals, but when you play the song, you may notice that the background vocal is too loud.